 Latest News Headlines

-• Webster City City Council to meet Monday afternoon.
+• Webster City City Council to meet in a special session this Monday.

 • Street closing in Webster City set for next week.